M340 and M390 Casting Bodies

 The previous work (as L4558) added 30% C-Red to standard M370 casting to try to achieve the red fired color of M390.
 C-Red is proving to be a valuable way to get red colors since it does not gel casting slips and it is very refractory (thus preserving red coloration).
 This improves on the work done with above by taking the M370 and rationalizing it as follows:

 -M370 uses a highly plastic kaolin, ball clay and bentonite to target wheel throwing.
-The casting version removes bentonite from the recipe to reduce the plasticity somewhat but it still suffers long casting times because of the other two materials.
+This casting version removes bentonite but it still suffers long casting times because of the other two materials.
 This substitutes all three for Opticast kaolin.
+Casting performance is excellent.

 -This approach offers flexibility in maturity, just reduce or increase the nepheline syenite.